 Team members at the intermediate level will build on the skills they developed in Foundations of Robotics, and may have the opportunity to be promoted to an advanced position.
-To earn credit for this course, team members will complete an individual project that integrates the skills and concepts learned in Foundations of Robotics.
+To earn credit for this course, team members will demonstrate tangible evidence of their contributions to the development of the team, competition performance, and/or the robot.
 Students must have completed one year at the Foundations level to enroll in the intermediate level.